- Context: Programming AVR microcontrollers using the Arduino IDE

 A few pointers on the subject of DACs, PWM, and timers, for future reference.

-Last weekend I started doubting my setup miniMO.
+Last weekend I started doubting the setup for miniMO.
 It’s been a while since I worked out the details, and wondered if I had chosen the timers correctly, so I went over everything again.

 This is all the reviewed information, written down while it’s still fresh in my mind:More…